 Turnitin is an originality and plagiarism checking software used by educational institutions around the world to highlight places where students may have copied or incorrectly referenced things in their writing.
 When your work goes through Turnitin, the system will provide you with a similarity score related to matching content elsewhere online or in journal articles and other publications.
 For more information about how it works, visit Turnitin's Student Resources Hub.

 MIT campuses have multi-function Ricoh printers where you can print, scan, and copy with your MIT student ID card.
 First you need to register the card to use it, and you need to top up your account if you want to use the printing and copying functions.
-For more information, see the MIT Tech Services' Student Guide on printing in the Guides section on this webpage.
+For more information, see Guide - Printing, Copying and Scanning.